 Of the children in the study birth-cohorts, 550 were hospitalized 660 times with ICD-10 discharge diagnoses consistent with pneumonia.
 In the same cohorts, 508 children were admitted 550 times with diagnoses consistent with acute lower respiratory tract infections.
-In the vaccine non-eligible cohorts, the crude incidence rate of pneumonia requiring hospital admission was 4.94 per 1,000 person-years, which decreased to 4.18 per 1,000 in the vaccine eligible cohorts.
+In the VNEC, the crude incidence rate of pneumonia requiring hospital admission was 4.94 per 1,000 person-years, which decreased to 4.18 per 1,000 in the VEC.
 The analogous crude incidence rate of hospitalizations for acute lower respiratory tract infections was 2.94 and 5.23 per 1,00 person-years.
 Though the absolute number of admissions was similar between these two groups, the distribution of cases was different.
 The crude incidence rate of hospital admissions for pneumonia was highest in children 12-17 months of age, while the incidence rate of hospitalizations for lower respiratory tract infections was highest in children <6 months of age (Figure 20).
 Children admitted for acute lower respiratory tract infections were significantly younger than children admitted for pneumonia (mean age 8.0 months and 13.6 months respectively, P<.001).
-Using crude age-group stratified incidence rate ratios between the vaccine eligible and non-eligible cohorts, the incidence rate of pneumonia hospitalizations was only found to have decreased significantly among children 12-17 months of age, crude incidence rate ratio 0.52 (95%CI: 0.35-0.77).
+Using crude age-group stratified incidence rate ratios between the vaccine eligible and non-eligible cohorts, the incidence rate of pneumonia hospitalizations was found to have decreased significantly only among children 12-17 months of age, crude incidence rate ratio 0.52 (95%CI: 0.35-0.77).
 Using the same method, the incidence rate of hospital admissions for acute lower respiratory tract infections admissions was found to have increased significantly among children 0-5 months of age, crude incidence rate ratio 1.50 (95%CI 1.23-1.84).

 Figure 20 Incidence of hospitalization per 1,000 person-years by age- and disease-group

 A significant difference was detected in the cumulative rate of hospital admissions for both pneumonia and acute lower respiratory tract infections between the vaccine eligible and non-eligible cohorts (Figure 21).
 The hazard ratio of hospital admission for pneumonia was 0.80 (95%CI:0.67-0.95), with an E-value of 1.81 and a lower bound of 1.29.
-When the risk-set was restricted to children younger than 90 days, and 90 days and older respectively, the hazard ratio was 1.22 (95%CI 0.81-1.85) and 0.73 (95%CI 0.60-0.89) respectively.
+When the risk-set was restricted to children younger than 90 days and 90 days and older, respectively, the hazard ratio was 1.22 (95%CI 0.81-1.85) and 0.73 (95%CI 0.60-0.89) respectively.
 The hazard ratio for hospital admission due to acute lower respiratory tract infection was 1.32 (95%CI:1.14-1.53), with an E-value of 1.97 and a lower bound of 1.54.
 The hazard ratio was augmented when children younger than 90 days were analysed separately, HR 1.54 (95%CI 1.23-1.94).
 It was not significant in children 90 days and older, HR 1.18 (95%CI 0.97-1.44).